shoober420/windows11-scripts/README.md

 DeviceManager.txt

-SetACL.bat (ACL: Access Control List - requires SetACL.exe to be in scripts directory)
+SetACL.bat (ACL: Access Control List - requires SetACL.exe to be in scripts directory) (required for taking ownership of Windows Defender services and other bloat)

 InterruptAffinityPolicyTool.txt